Generated files

 and scroll down to Other logs and files.

-Options for clearing the cache and downloading the generated files
+Image of options for clearing the cache and downloading the generated files, in the bottom right of the logs and output files panel

 This will provide you with the option of downloading selected files or all the files generated by the compiler.